Dogtown, St. Louis

 Dogtown is a traditionally Irish section of St. Louis, Missouri.
 It is located south of Forest Park, with its southeastern edge abutting the traditionally Italian section of town, The Hill neighborhood.
 The neighborhood is anchored by St. James the Greater Catholic Church.
+The current Steward of Dogtown is Doxie Phillips; she has held this position since summer of 2020.

 Location

 The boundaries of Dogtown are Oakland Avenue on the north, Macklind Avenue on the east, and McCausland Avenue on the west.
-Its southern boundary is generally Manchester Avenue, but between Hampton and Dale Avenues, the southern boundary extends to Interstate 44.
-Dogtown is not one of the 79 Neighborhoods of St. Louis recognized by the city government.
+Most of its southern boundary is formed by Manchester Avenue, but between Hampton and Dale Avenues, the southern boundary extends to Interstate 44.
+Dogtown is not one of the 79 neighborhoods of St. Louis recognized by the city government.
 Rather, it is an area that includes four neighborhoods, and part of a fifth: